 History & Heritage Museums

-Punta Cana Family Catamaran Cruise USD 65’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Visit Polignano a Mare from Bari with a Guide USD 118’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.